- What causes bladder cancer?

 Men are 4 times more likely than women to be diagnosed with bladder cancer.2

 Bladder cancer mostly affects people over 55 years of age.
-In the United States, the average age of individuals diagnosed with bladder cancer is 73 years.3
+During 2018, nearly all new cases of bladder cancer in New Zealand were in individuals older than 45 years.3

 Lifestyle risk factors